yzhao062/pyod/docs/index.rst

 **Note on Python 2.7**\ :
-Python 2.7's maintenance will be stopped on January 1, 2020 (see `official announcement <https://github.com/python/devguide/pull/344>`_)
+The maintenance of Python 2.7 will be stopped by January 1, 2020 (see `official announcement <https://github.com/python/devguide/pull/344>`_)
-To be consistent with the Python change and the dependent libraries, e.g., scikit-learn, PyOD will stop supporting Python 2.7 in the near future (dates are still to be decided).
+To be consistent with the Python change and PyOD's dependent libraries, e.g., scikit-learn, we will stop supporting Python 2.7 in the near future (dates are still to be decided).
 We encourage you to use Python 3.5 or newer for the latest functions and bug fixes.
-More information can be found at the `Moving to require Python 3 <https://python3statement.org/>`_.
+More information can be found at `Moving to require Python 3 <https://python3statement.org/>`_.

 **API Demo**\ :